raffriff42/OneLocale/docs/OneLocale-Introduction.md

 ### Completing The .LANG File

-This part is surprisingly easy - the information you need to build the .LANG file is in your code.
+This part is surprisingly easy.
+The information you need to build the .LANG file is in your code.
 All you need to do is copy and paste.
 (It goes so quickly that I’m not very motivated to write something to automate the process.)<!-- TODO -->

 ```AutoHotkey
 ; MyScript.ahk